Residence Hall Handbook

 - Prioritized attention to the student’s physical safety and emotional health.

-- Enhance the student’s opportunity for success at SUNY CCC by finding the best match between the student’s needs and the options available.
+- Enhance the student’s opportunity for success at SUNY Corning by finding the best match between the student’s needs and the options available.

 The Perry front desk is staffed by Resident Assistant staff and serves as a resource for Perry residents.
 The desk offers a variety of services including mail sorting, package delivery, cleaning supplies, and games.